rhdunn/xquery-intellij-plugin/docs/XPath 1.0 as 2.0 EBNF Grammar.md

 1. Moved the parenthesized primary expression into a `ParenthesizedExpr` symbol.
 1. Removed the `ExprToken`, `Operator`, and `OperatorName` symbols that are not referenced elsewhere in the XPath 1.0 grammar.
-1. Inlined the `AbbreviatedAbsoluteLocationPath` symbol into `AbsoluteLocationPath`.
+1. Inlined the `AbbreviatedAbsoluteLocationPath` and `AbsoluteLocationPath` symbols into `LocationPath`.
 1. Inlined the `MultiplyOperator` symbol into `MultiplicativeExpr`.
 1. Inlined the `PredicateExpr` symbol into `Predicate`.
 1. Inlined the `Argument` symbol into `FunctionCall`.